Pr0xximity999/Quartz/content/Personal-projects/Hack The Box/Boxes/10 CCTV - Easy box.md

 ssh on mark works, but no user flag.

 time to enumerate while superadmin cracks.

+Update: after 4 hours and still no hit, i’ve decided to stop the cracking process.

 # Port 22 - SSH
 `ssh mark@cctv.htb` password `opensesame`.